smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### Subquery

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A subquery is a query nested within another query.
 Subqueries can be used in various parts of a SQL query, such as the `SELECT`, `FROM`, and `WHERE` clauses.
 They are handy for performing operations that require multiple scans of the same or different tables, complex calculations, or referencing results that are not part of the main query.
+A subquery can be correlated (which depends on the outer query) or non-correlated.

 Here is an example of a correlated subquery using the `Employees` table.
 We will discuss correlated subqueries more in the semi-join and anti-join portions of this repository.